asval211/pga_golf_dataset/README.md

 ## Methods
 Our process started with exploring the data set provided to obtain a stronger understanding of what information we were working with.
-After some initial analysis of the data replaced a small handful of null values, combining columns in various ways to give us a new featured engeneered column, and changed the datatypes for some of the columns in the data set.
+After some initial analysis of the data, we replaced a small handful of null values, combined columns in various ways to give us a new featured engineered column, and changed the datatypes for some of the columns in the data set.

 This visualization shows the three most correlated values to Money.